jiggzson/nerdamer/README.md

   //this determines if the functions can be used by the user when passing a string.
   visibility: true,
   //the minimum number of arguments your function requires.
-  //Defaults to 1 but is currently not used
+  //defaults to 1
   numargs: some_integer,
   //the constructor.
 This is the environment under which your function is built.
-  build: {
+  build: function(){
     //this refers to the Parser
     //return the function which need to be set return function(/*args*/) {
       //body

     }
   }
 };

+//and then register it
 nerdamer.register(some_function);
 ```